yjg30737/pyqt-openai/README.md

 That will install the openai.

 ## TODO list
-* make user able to select the model
+* show the explanation of every model and terms related to AI (e.g. temperature, topp..)
 * highlight the source
 * feeding
 * AI analysis